 Sensible and Bump go back to Bump's home county.
 Sensible will tell Amblenickle's family of his removal by orcs from the kobold lair the night after he was captured.
 Sensible will receive a 50-gp reward for this information.

 A couple of weeks later, Nignog, Ping, and Zar meet the young knight Rikard Le Rich and his elderly man-servant Mr. Bajard in The Spittoon Tavern.
 Mr. Bajard asks them to take Rikard with them on their adventures.
 Rikard is equipped with fine armor and weapons.
 He comes from a wealthy family.
-They all meet with Nignog's grandfather (also named Nignog) in The Trollhammer Tavern Voisson Village.
+They all meet with Nignog's grandfather in The Trollhammer Tavern Voisson Village.
+Nignog's grandfather is also called Nignog, but his surname is Schune, this being the maiden name of Nignog's mother.
+Nignog's father's name is Gateaux.
 Nignog Senior says that he thinks Rikard is an honest kid.
 Mr. Bajard says he will pay 40 gp for Rikard to go with Nignog, Ping, and Zar on their next adventure: 20 gp now and 20 gp from Rikard's share of any treasure at the end of the adventure.
 Our heroes agree.

 The next morning at dawn it is a cloudy day without rain, and the four adventurers set off across the bridge of fallen trees along the path to the west.
 They find the trapdoor in the path where Nignog fought the raptor.
 They pull on a rope in the ground nearby (which Rikard discovers) and the trap door falls down as it did before.
 The room beneath is empty.
 With the help of a rope tied to a tree, they descend into the room and stand next to the door that leads out of the room.
 Nignog fails to pick the lock, but Ping succeeds.
 A passage leads down into the ground.
 The walls are rocky in places, and bricks in other places, and held up with wood in other places.
 There are wooden steps.
 They come to a rocky chamber.
 There is a door on the other side.